alexbird-hunterindustries/fizz-buzz-diy-test-runner/src/notes.md

     - Only shows details if the test fails
     - it counts empty tests as failing
     - it can compare strings, numbers, objects, and arrays by using `JSON.stringify()`
+- Run all test files together

 ## What's missing from our current approach?

-- you have to run individual test files

 ### Things we won't fix today